RadwanDuadu/AcademIQ/README.md

 I've used the following Python packages and external imports.

 - `questions`: used to get the list of subject questions.
-- `random`: used to get a random choice from a list
+- `random`: used to get a random choice from a list.
+- `time`: used to add time delays between display questions.
+- `colorama`: used to change the colour of commandline text.

 ## Agile Development Process